The Swedish Ministry for Foreign Affairs in Stockholm.

-The guidelines also describe how the authority should assist the government, which organizations the authority should co-operate with and how the authority should organize its work in partner countries.
+The guidelines also describe how Sida should assist the government, which organisations the agency should co-operate with and how it should organise its work in partner countries.

-Sweden’s development aid budget for 2011 totalled about SEK 35,2 billion.
-About SEK 17,5 billion of this is allocated to Sida.
+Sweden’s development aid budget is 1 per cent of BNI.
+About half of this is allocated to Sida.
 The remainder principally goes through the Swedish Ministry for Foreign Affairs.

 Follow-up and results

 Each year, Sida submits an annual report to the government, with information about costs, revenues and results.
 The government carries out follow-up work and evaluates the agency’s operations based on this annual report.

 Sida submits a results supplement to the government together with the annual report.
 This supplement contains several examples of how Swedish development aid has contributed towards reducing poverty.

 The annual report and government agency budget information form the basis for the government budget for the coming year and the government’s letter of appropriation.